r0x0r/pywebview/.github/issue_template.md

 ### Description

   Describe your issue in details.
-Please provide a stand-alone code example that would demonstrate the nature of the issue.
+Provide a stand-alone code example that would demonstrate the problem.

 ### Practicalities